tanzilzubair/mobx_architecture/README.md

 ---
 ### Note:
 - [Provider](https://pub.dev/packages/provider) is **highly** recommended to be used alongside MobX itself, as well as this package, and is internally used by parts of the package as well,to inject your MobX stores wherever they are required.
 Checkout the MobX [docs](https://mobx.netlify.app/guides/stores/) for more info.
+- Using the parts of the package that depend on Provider ( .usesProvider constructors ) without actually having Provider as a dependency may lead to unexpected behaviour
 ---
-*Before we begin, here are some packages that I reccommend using with this package, some because they play  better than others with this package, and some because I feel they promote the safest, cleanest code:*
+*Before we begin, here are some packages that I recommend using with this package, some because they play  better than others with this package, and some because I feel they promote the safest, cleanest code:*
-- [Get_it](https://pub.dev/packages/get_it) for a service locator ( Even though Provider is most likely a dependency already, this package comes in handy for injecting services and such, and also for accessing them from **ViewModels**, where the ***BuildContext*** isn't as readily available, if at all
+- [Get_it](https://pub.dev/packages/get_it) for a service locator ( Even though Provider is most likely a dependency already, this package comes in handy for
+injecting services and such, and also for accessing them from *ViewModels*, where the *BuildContext* isn't as readily available, if at all
+- [Hive](https://pub.dev/packages/hive) for local data persistence
 ---

 This package exposes 4 widgets, and 6 total variations in the implementation across those 4 widgets ( using constructors ), with